Planning to visit Paris in the fall? This guide will show you all the unique things to do, plus the practical tips for an amazing trip!

 With river streams, paved walkways, and various trees clad in orange and yellow, Bois de Boulogne is the ultimate outdoor experience in autumn in Paris.

-Besides the parks, some parts of the banks of the Seine also put on a beautiful display of fall colors which create a beautiful reflection on the river’s water.
+Besides the parks, some parts of the banks of the Seine also put on a beautiful display of fall colors.

-Another area that you shouldn’t miss while chasing fall foliage is the area around Pont de Bir-Hakeim.
+Another place you shouldn’t miss while chasing fall foliage is the area around Pont de Bir-Hakeim.
 From here, you can enjoy the beautiful fall colors with a backdrop of the Eiffel Tower!

 2. Picnic in the autumnal-clad gardens